fredag 7. november 2008

 For the best part of a decade the almost impossible task of replacing Sir Alex Ferguson has been the elephant in the boardroom at Manchester United, though over the next few years the directors at Arsenal will be faced with an even bigger, omnipresent, beast.
 In some respects finding a successor for Arsene Wenger will be even more difficult.

+Although admittedly in the doldrums, United were still regarded as one of the world’s leading clubs when Ferguson took over 22 years ago, with a thriving heritage, fan-base and stadium just waiting for the team to catch up, whereas Wenger is almost single-handedly responsible for Arsenal’s current status.
 The club had enjoyed considerable success in the past of course, dominating domestic football in the 1930s, the early 1970s and for a brief period under George Graham at the start of the 1990s, though have never before been so universally admired as the guardians of the beautiful game, nor enjoyed such world-class facilities underpinned by a brilliant business plan.

+The visionary Wenger has remodeled the club from top to bottom, both on and off the pitch, and as a result Arsenal have so much more to lose.
 Like his great rival at Old Trafford, Wenger has earned the right to choose his own departure date – with no-one seriously suggesting his position is under threat despite a barren spell of three years without a trophy that could easily stretch to four and beyond – but this element of self-selection will not necessarily make the process more straightforward.

 It is in the nature of all managers, particularly the most successful, to continually set themselves one more challenge, just one additional trophy for the collection and a few further players to develop.
 For a while it looked as if Ferguson had fallen into the trap of going on too long and Wenger could easily do the same, leaving his successor to take over from a position of weakness, unlike current the situation at United, who continue to go from strength to strength.